Community Outreach

 USO

-The USO currently operates more than 135 centers worldwide, including ten mobile canteens located in the continental United States and overseas.
-The organization distributes care packages that include snack foods, international calling cards, disposable cameras, toiletries, games, reading materials and are overseas or distributed by hand through Operation USO Care Package.
+The USO – provides care packages to our troops overseas that include snack foods, international calling cards, disposable cameras, toiletries, games, reading materials and are overseas or distributed by hand through Operation USO Care Package.

 Health/The Less Fortunate